vmistry-repo/gopher/WebSocket/README.md

-To test the client server code, on one terminal execute: go run server.go
+To test the client server code:

+1) On one terminal execute:
+   >   go run server.go

-on another terminal execute:
+2) On another terminal execute:
-go run client.go
+   >   go run client.go